-• The natural capital assets at the site are identified and described in the asset register.
-This should include all the biodiversity present at the site.

-- Based on the asset register: - The annual costs of maintaining these assets (e.g. site maintenance costs) are identified.
-Current annual costs should already be recorded in conventional financial accounts and planned costs included in management plans and regulatory requirements.19 - The current biodiversity status of the site is measured in appropriate metrics (e.g. extent, condition) and recorded in the biodiversity account. - The key ecosystem services are identified, using site information and expert knowledge, in an ecosystem services matrix. - The physical flows of these ecosystem services are estimated for each year of the time horizon, based on site data or modelling/ estimates. - These flows are valued over the time horizon in monetary terms where possible, also based on site data or modelling/ estimates, and applying expert judgement where necessary. - The annual monetary values of maintenance costs and service flows are capitalised (calculating the sum of the discounted values from each year of time horizon see Section 6.3), using an appropriate discount rate.
-The total capitalised value of the service flows gives a valuation of the natural capital assets.
+- The natural capital assets at the site are identified and described in the asset register.
+This should include all the biodiversity present at the site. - Based on the asset register: - 1.
+The annual costs of maintaining these assets (e.g. site maintenance costs) are identified.
+Current annual costs should already be recorded in conventional financial accounts and planned costs included in management plans and regulatory requirements.19 - 2.
+The current biodiversity status of the site is measured in appropriate metrics (e.g. extent, condition) and recorded in the biodiversity account. - 3.
+The key ecosystem services are identified, using site information and expert knowledge, in an ecosystem services matrix. - 4.
+The physical flows of these ecosystem services are estimated for each year of the time horizon, based on site data or modelling/ estimates.